okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

   Format)`
   documents, often used for high quality printing.
 While these statistics can be read by humans, they are very hard for a computer to use.
-This greatly limits the ability for others to reuse that data.
+This greatly limits the ability for others to re-use that data.

 Here are a few policies that will be of great benefit: